American theater in the 1920s

 In the 1920s, theater in the United States and the cinema of the United States were both increasingly active.
-Broadway was reaching its peak, classic theatre was working to be recognized, and the cinema business was growing as well.
+Broadway was reaching its peak, Classic theater was working to be recognized, and the cinema business was growing as well.
 Within this decade, there were many changes within the social, economic, and legal environment in the United States, and these changes were often reflected into the art forms of the time period.
-In the 1920s, theatre utilized jazz, Vaudeville, straight plays, and musicals.
+In the 1920s, theater utilized jazz, Vaudeville, straight plays, and musicals.

 Jazz

-A defining aspect of theatre of the 1920s was the development of jazz.
+A defining aspect of theater of the 1920s was the development of jazz.
 Jazz was credited with being the "first distinctively American art form to disseminate US culture, style, and modernity across the globe".
 Jazz's spread across the globe also applied to American lives and art forms.
 During Prohibition, "jazz cabarets and nightclubs would often stage elaborate floor shows that patrons could watch and participate in" and would hire performers like comedians and actors in order to bring an "adaption of Vaudeville comedy to the nightclub".
 Performances were often used in clubs and speakeasies in order to hide the fact that people were flocking in for illegal alcohol, which led to the "upgrade of entertainment into a small Vaudeville show".
-Speakeasies, due to their highly theatrical and liberal atmosphere, allowed for theatre to permeate everyday behavior.
+Speakeasies, due to their highly theatrical and liberal atmosphere, allowed for theater to permeate everyday behavior.

 Theatrical practices

 Other common theatrical practices, particularly in the early 1920s, were musical revues, which had musical scenes, dramatic sketches, and Vaudeville-type performances.
-In the 1920s, theatre was categorized into two main divisions: "legitimate" or classical theatre, serious and dramatic plays, and musical, comedy, and commercial theatre, which tended to be more upbeat and happy.
+In the 1920s, theater was categorized into two main divisions: "legitimate" or classical theater, serious and dramatic plays, and musical, comedy, and commercial theater, which tended to be more upbeat and happy.